dennissolver/JessVoiceAgentModule/README.md

 # Jess Voice Chat Module

-This is a Railway-ready voice agent system using FastAPI, Next.js, and ElevenLabs TTS.
+Jess Voice Agent is a FastAPI + Next.js project using ElevenLabs TTS.
+It can run locally or on Render.

 ## Setup

 1. Clone or unzip the project.
-2. Run the environment setup wizard:
+2. (Optional) Run the console setup wizard:
    ```bash
    python setup_env.py
    ```
+When deploying to Render or another host without a terminal, start the services and visit `/setup` in the browser to provide your API keys.
 3. Start the backend:
    ```bash
    uvicorn backend.main:app --reload